ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 </div>
 </center>
 <br>

+The MacDonald Equation is an astonishing formula, but to have also found connections to physics highlights the depth to which Ramanujan's $\tau$-function, born out of the discriminant $\Delta$, reaches into the abstract world.

 In the early 1990s Andrew Wiles established the Modularity Theorem, an equivalence between modular forms and the rational structure of